romainsacchi/carculator/docs/validity.rst

 However, this database does not directly give energy consumption.
 But we can use CO2 emission measurements with the lower heating value of the corresponding fuel to back-calculate the energy consumption.
-Here is an example, where the 2017 vehicle fuel consumption is calibrated against 15,000,000+ measurements found in the EU database for vehicles registered in 2018
+Here is an example, where the 2020 vehicle fuel consumption is calibrated against 15,000,000+ measurements found in the EU database for vehicles registered between 2010 and 2019.
-(the 2017 database could not be used as emissions were not measured according to WLTC just yet).

 .. image:: https://github.com/romainsacchi/carculator/raw/master/docs/EU_energy_comparison.png
     :width: 900